16+

 At the end of 2014, the Russian economy suffered another blow when oil prices more than halved.
 Naturally, the Russian ruble immediately collapsed against the dollar and the euro.

-The course was set for the development of multi-level processing and high technology.
-The government slapped a ban on foreign materials that could no longer be used to manufacture end products for government agencies (including partially government-owned monopolies, which at the time accounted for over 90% of the country’s economy).
-This was impossible for many businesses, as they simply could not replace the materials and equipment overnight, nor could they invent or buy the new technology.
-By mid-2015, the economy had plunged to the brink of bankruptcy.
+As the old Russian saying goes, ‘misfortune never comes alone.’
+The course was set for the development of domestic multi-level processing and high technology.
+This was impossible for many businesses, as they simply could not replace materials and equipment overnight, nor could they invent or buy new technology.
+By mid-2015, the economy was on the brink of bankruptcy.
 Only one question remained: who would go bankrupt next?

 That is why I would like to share my research results with you.